 A Little More On Self Initiation

-Last week’s radio show callers had questions about self initiation.
+I often get a LOT questions about self initiation.
 Most often, the child who’s not self initiating is stuck in a zone of: “eh…Mom’s got this.”
 It’s almost a laziness as opposed to not learning (I assure you, I’m not saying you have a lazy child).

 Of course, the first thing is always patience.
 Ask yourself honestly…does the prompting bother you or do you THINK it should look different?
 If the prompting is wearing on your nerves, then let’s try to change something.
 If the prompting has become part of your routine and really doesn’t bug you, don’t stress about it.
 Your child WILL eventually go on their own.
 And the prompt never fully goes away until they leave for college.